Code-the-Dream-School/intro-to-programming/instructions/common/how-to-pull-request.md

 ## Step 2: Click "Compare and pull request"

+**Note: The first time you create a pull request, it may say "New Pull Request" instead of "Compare and pull request"**

 ![Create Pull Request: Step 2](../assets/create-pull-request/step-2.jpg)

 ## Step 3: Type a title and description